SAP/ui5-webcomponents/docs/6-contributing/06-storybook-samples.md

 ];
 ```

-### Story parameters
+### Story Parameters
 [Parameters](https://storybook.js.org/docs/web-components/writing-stories/parameters) are static, metadata about a story, used to control the behavior of Storybook features and addons.

-They can be used both on the default export (Component parameters), applicable to all stories of the component:
+They can be used both on the default export (Component Parameters) applicable to all stories of the component

 ```ts
 export default {